ucam-department-of-psychiatry/camcops/docs/source/server/server_front_end_admin.rst

 View a log of outbound HL7 messages that CamCOPS has sent (along with their success/failure status).

-.. todo:: The HL7 implementation is currently disabled.
-This needs fixing.
+.. todo:: change docs once webview updated for new export system

 HL7 run log
 ~~~~~~~~~~~